Kourtney Kardashian Rocks Patent Leather Bell Bottoms As She Visits Tokyo

-On Instagram two days after Thanksgiving.
-Kourtney Kardashian showed up in Tokyo, the location for her last few updates.
-The Keeping Up with the Kardashians star has been doing a lot of traveling this year, including a meaningful trip to Armenia in a couple of months ago during which time she was baptized.
+On Instagram, two days after Thanksgiving, Kourtney Kardashian showed up in Tokyo, the location of her last few updates.
+The Keeping Up With The Kardashians star has been doing a lot of traveling this year, including a meaningful trip to Armenia a couple of months ago during which time she was baptized.

-In fact, the brunette beauty was fussing with her hair as she snapped the first selfie while posing in front of one of the mirrors.
+In fact, the brunette beauty was fussing with her hair as she snapped the first selfie, since she was posing in front of one of the mirrors.
 She wore a navy blue shirt with ties on the wrists and ties on the front, allowing for Kourt’s taut tummy to appear in the photo.
-She also rocked trendy black patent leather bell-bottoms that hit the floor, covering her shoes in the first picture.
+She also rocked trendy black patent leather bell bottoms that hit the floor, covering her shoes in the first picture.

 In the second picture, Kourtney kneeled down to take another selfie while her body was turned to the side.
 From the snap, onlookers were able to spot the pointy stilettos the diminutive, 5-foot, 1-inch star was wearing.
 Kourt put one hand on her thigh as she took the shot in which she was looking down at her phone as the shutter was released.